arkthekid/threads/README.md

 - [***Zod***](https://zod.dev): For data validation and integrity.
 - [***TypeScript***](https://www.typescriptlang.org): For type safety and improved developer experience.
 - [***Vercel***](https://vercel.com): A cloud platform for static sites and serverless functions, providing seamless deployment and performance optimization for Next.js applications.

-Here is the [Demonstration Video](https://www.youtube.com/embed/ZcE6nOmNzP8) of the app.